Joseph-Luper-Tsenum/DNA-RNA-Triplex-Structure-Prediction-By-Deep-Learning-Using-HMMs/README.md

-# DNA-RNA Triplex Structure Prediction By Deep Learning Using Histone Modification Marks
+# Using Deep Learning with Different Architectures  to Recognize RNA:DNA Triplex Structures from Histone Modification Features

 ### By Joseph Luper Tsenum and Maria Poptsova